Mihai Adrian Ionescu

 Modeling and Simulation of Solid-State Electronic Devices

-The group is interested in exploring new materials, novel fabrication techniques, and novel device concepts for future nanoelectronic systems.
+The group is interested in exploring new materials, novel fabrication techniques, and novel device concepts for future nanoelectronic systems, including silcion quantum computing.

-Dr. Ionescu has published more than 400 articles in international journals and conferences.
-He received many Best Paper Awards in international conferences, the Annual Award of the Technical Section of the Romanian Academy of Sciences in 1994 and the Blondel Medal in 2009 for remarkable contributions to the progress in engineering sciences in the domain of electronics.
+Dr. Ionescu has published more than 600 articles in international journals and conferences.
+He received many Best Paper Awards in international conferences, the Annual Award of the Technical Section of the Romanian Academy of Sciences in 1994 and the Blondel Medal in 2009 for contributions to the progress in engineering sciences in the domain of electronics.
 He is the 2013 recipient of the IBM Faculty Award in Engineering.
 He served the IEDM and VLSI conference technical committees and was the Technical Program Committee (Co)Chair of ESSDERC in 2006 and 2013.
 He is a member of the SATW.

 He is director of the Laboratory of Micro/Nanoelectronic Devices (NANOLAB).

 Doctoral Program in Electrical Engineering